-To check whether virtualization is enabled or supported by your processor, use the following command:
+To check whether virtualization is enabled or supported by your processor, run the following command:

 LC_ALL=C lscpu | grep Virtualization

-Virtualization: AMD-V for AMD processors.
-If nothing is displayed after this command, it means that either your CPU does not support virtualization or it is not enabled.
-If your CPU was manufactured in the last 10 years, it should support virtualization, you will need to enter the BIOS to enable it.
+Virtualization: AMD-V. If nothing is displayed after this command, it means that either your CPU does not support virtualization or it is not enabled.
+If your CPU was manufactured in the last 10 years, it should have virtualization support, you just need to enable it in your BIOS.

-To install all needed packages, run the following code:
+To install all the needed packages, run the following command:

 sudo pacman -S qemu virt-manager ebtables dnsmasq vde2